gtretiak/gtretiak/README.md

-# Hello, World! 👋 I'm George, a Computer Science explorer.
+# Hello, World! 👋 I'm George, a Computer Science explorer 👩‍🚀
 ## Currently developing projects at [42 Porto](https://42porto.com).
-👩‍🚀 I've made a career switch from the legal field in 2022.
+I've made a career switch from the legal field in 2022.
 I have been passionate about logic, math and computers since childhood and consistently seek personal growth.
 So, when I discovered programming, and have been in love with it ever since.
 Now I deepen my knowledge in technology delivering projects solving practical porblems from sorting things to rendering data on a screen.
 ### 🐚 Environment:
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)